pystardust/ani-cli/README.md

 In Steam Desktop app:
 `Add game` > `Add a non-steam game` > tick a box for `ani-cli` > `Add selected programs` *Note: Konsole window size bugs out if launched from "Gaming Mode".*
-*Note: this is not working the way it should yeti.*
+*Note: this is not working the way it should yet.*

 ## Uninstall